 Eagle Financial Bancorp, Inc. (the "Company"), a Maryland corporation and registered bank holding company, was formed on February 21, 2017 to become the bank holding company for EAGLE.bank (the "Bank").
-The Bank, an Ohio chartered savings and loan association, completed its mutual-to-stock conversion on July 20, 2017.
+The Bank, then an Ohio chartered savings and loan association, completed its mutual-tostock conversion on July 20, 2017.
+The Bank has since made a universal charter election and the Company has become a registered bank holding company.
 In connection with the Bank's conversion, the Company acquired 100% ownership of the Bank and the Company offered and sold 1,572,808 shares of its common stock at \$10.00 per share, for gross offering proceeds of \$15,728.
 The cost of the conversion and issuance of common stock was approximately \$1,423, which was deducted from the gross offering proceeds.
 The Company also contributed 40,000 shares of its common stock and \$100 of cash to Eagle Savings Bank Charitable Foundation (the "Foundation"), a charitable foundation formed in connection with the Bank's conversion.
-The Bank's employee stock ownership plan ("ESOP") purchased 129,024 shares of the company, including the shares contributed to the Foundation.
+The Bank's employee stock ownership plan ("ESOP") purchased 129,024 shares of the common stock sold by the Company, which was 8% of the 1,612,808 shares of common stock issued by the Company, including the shares contributed to the Foundation.
 The ESOP purchased the shares using a loan from the Company.
 The Company contributed \$7,153 of the net proceeds from the offering to the Bank, loaned \$1,290 of the net proceeds to the ESOP, contributed \$100 to the Foundation and retained approximately \$5,763 of the net proceeds.